Shinwari: Location

 The elders of the Shinwari tribe in Nangarhar signed a pact, uniting against the Taliban.
 They promised that anyone supporting the Taliban, would be punished with fines and expulsion.
 This pact, which per The Times "appears to be the first" incident of an entire tribe declaring war against the Taliban, has invited comparison with the Sunni Awakening of 2006, which tipped the balance of power in Iraq against the Sunni insurgency.
 The pact also had economic implications that America offered over in development funding.
 Further, reports suggested the Shinwari were against Taliban interference with their traditional smuggling routes across the Pakistani border.

-The security situation in Haska Mena is going worse day by day due to increased number of Taliban insurgents Groups Operating in Naria Aubo Village, Papen Village, Dara Village, Aughuz Village and other remote village of the districts, In December 2014, Most of the Taliban Groups have changed from Taliban to ISIS (DAESH) carrying out insurgent activities under the direct order of Abdul Khaliq, Who is the head of Taliban in Haska Mena.
-Several peoples were killed and Injured during their insurgent activities in Haska Mena District, The most common are:
+The security situation in Haska Mena district is getting worse daily due to the increased number of Taliban insurgents operating in Naria Aubo Village, Papen Village, Dara Village, Aughuz Village and other remote villages in the district, In December 2014, Most of the Taliban insurgents have changed from Taliban to ISIL-KP carrying out insurgent activities under the direct order of Abdul Khaliq, Who is the head of Taliban in Haska Mena.
+Several people were killed and injured during the insurgency in Haska Mena district, The most common are: